ljaneczk/Algo/README.md

-# Algo by Łukasz Janeczko AGH Kraków
+# Project Algo by Łukasz Janeczko AGH Kraków
+Project language: C++ (version 14)

-This repository contains some codes with implementation of different algorithms.
+This repository contains codes with implementation of different algorithms and data structures.

-Only for private and educational use, otherwise needed author's permission.
+Only for private and educational use.